dfuse-io/docs/content/guides/core-concepts/search-query-language.md

 ## Block Range

-Searching through dfuse is always performed in term of a certain block range, that could be open ended in the upper boundary to perform an infinite streaming.
+Searching through dfuse is always performed in terms of a certain block range, that could be open ended in the upper boundary to perform an infinite streaming.

 {{< alert type="note" >}}